 There are two type of ROI we need to consider.

-The first ROI to look at is the number of leads your website generates, how many of these leads convert to prospects and how many prospects go on to become paying customers.
+The first ROI to look at is the number of leads your own website or services you hired (like https://www.roofengine.com/, etc) generate, how many of these leads convert to prospects and how many prospects go on to become paying customers.

 The second type of ROI is non-tangible i.e. it is not the number of leads, rather it is about the credibility of your business, organization, group or website – especially if you are trying to position yourself as a leader in your industry or sector.

 Why does this matter?
 It actually matters a great deal!